ngaskill/liferay-docs-dxp-cloud/user/articles/10-reference/03-command-line-tool.markdown

 Alternatively, you can access the shell of a specific service's container by passing the service's project ID, service ID, and container ID to the `lcp shell` command.
-If you do not pass any of these, the CLI prompts you choose.
+If you do not pass these, the CLI prompts you choose.

 ```shell
 lcp shell -p <projectID> -s <serviceID> -c <containerID>